Hodge-Tate decomposition for non-smooth spaces: Eh-descent for the differentials

 Besides, note that $\dim(X)$ is the smallest dimension such that $C|_{X_\et}$ is not quasi-isomorphic to $0$.
 So both of $\cH^j(Y_\et,C)$ and $\cH^j(Y'_\et,C)$ are zero.
 In this way, the third row above becomes an isomorphism between the following two cohomologies

 and we get the injection. \end{proof} \end{proof}

 \begin{remark} In fact, the proof above works in a coarser topology, generated by rigid topology, universal homeomorphisms and coverings associated to blowups.
-This is because all we need are the local smoothness and the distinguished triangles for cohomologies of differentials.
-And our results here can be deduced from the pullback of this coarser topology to the \'eh topology. \end{remark}
+This is because all we need are the local smoothness and the distinguished triangles for cohomology of differentials, which is a coherent cohomology theory.
+Moreover, results here can be deduced from the pullback of this coarser topology to the $\eh$ topology. \end{remark}